Tech Insights – October 2020

 The App Store:

-The number of new apps and games offered on Apple’s U.S. App Store saw growth of nearly 2 percent for the time period of March to September year after year.
+The number of new apps and games offered on Apple’s U.S. App Store saw growth of nearly 2 percent from March to September year after year.
 This was also recognized as 3 percent larger than the “1 percent decrease seen when comparing the same period between 2018 and 2019,” wrote Stephanie Chan for Sensor Tower.
-The category that saw the largest increase in new app launches during that time period was the Food & Drink category, which has been reported to be a whopping 70% year after year.
-And the Shopping category for the App Store saw a 43 percent increase year after year, which was the second highest increase.
+The category that saw the most significant increase in new app launches during that period was the Food & Drink category, which has been reported to be a whopping 70% year after year.
+And the Shopping category for the App Store saw a 43 percent increase year after year, the second-highest increase.

 Google Play:

-During the March to September time frame, the Shopping category saw the highest year after year growth for Google Play, which soared to almost 58 percent in the United States.
-This was followed by the Food & Drink category that saw an almost 55 percent increase in growth.
-Education followed behind the other two categories, with an 11 percent year after year increase and also saw the highest number of new apps downloaded and launched during the time period for Google Play.
+During the March to September time frame, the Shopping category saw the highest year-after-year growth for Google Play, which soared to almost 58 percent in the United States.
+This was followed by the Food & Drink category, which saw an almost 55 percent increase in growth.
+Education followed behind the other two categories, with an 11 percent year-after-year increase, and also saw the highest number of new apps downloaded and launched during the period for Google Play.

 A new technique allows Artificial Intelligence to learn with barely any data:

-Most of the time, AI technology requires tons of examples to work properly and function at the rate in which it is expected.
-For example, in order for an AI model to recognize a beach, you would need to share thousands of images of a beach to make it recognizable.
-In turn, this makes the process of ‘educating’ technology expensive and time consuming.
-But, with new information from the University of Waterloo, located in Ontario, has suggested that AI models should be able to learn quicker than this, which is a process researchers call “less than one”-shot, also known as LO-shot learning.
+Most of the time, A.I. technology requires tons of examples to work properly and function at the rate at which it is expected.
+For example, for an A.I. model to recognize a beach, you would need to share thousands of images of a beach to make it recognizable.
+In turn, this makes ‘educating’ technology expensive and time-consuming.
+But, new information from the University of Waterloo, located in Ontario, has suggested that A.I. models should be able to learn quicker than this, a process researchers call “less than one”-shot, also known as LO-shot learning.

 A new technique allows Artificial Intelligence to learn with barely any data